-OziExplorer maps, TrekBuddy maps/atlases and GeoTIFF images are supported by GPXSee.
-Supported map projections are Web Mercator, Transverse Mercator (including UTM), Lambert Conformal Conic, Albers Equal Area, Lambert Azimuthal Equal Area and Latitude/Longitude (2D geographic).
-For list of supported datums and PCSs see the ellipsoids.csv, GCS.csv and PCS.csv configuration files (can be modified or overridden by user files like the map directory).
+OziExplorer maps, TrekBuddy maps/atlases, Garmin JNX maps and GeoTIFF images are supported by GPXSee.
+Supported map projections are Mercator (including Web Mercator), Transverse Mercator (including UTM), Lambert Conformal Conic, Albers Equal Area, Lambert Azimuthal Equal Area, Křovák's and Latitude/Longitude (2D geographic).
+Additionally, the Swiss and Hungarian Oblique Mercator projections are aupported using LCC1 approximation.
+For list of supported datums and projected coordinate systems see the GCS.csv and PCS.csv configuration files (can be modified or overridden by user files like the map directory).

 You may easily create offline atlases from online map services by using Mobile Atlas Creator (MOBAC).

 All of the supported formats with waypoints capability - GPX, KML, TCX, NMEA and Garmin CSV - can be loaded either as data files or as POI files.
 When a file is opened as a POI file, only waypoints reasonable near the tracks/waypoints of the loaded data files are displayed.

 To make GPXSee load a POI file automatically on startup, add the file to the